-At 31 December 2020 and 2019, the Group had a minimal exposure to foreign currency risk as most of its business transactions, assets and liabilities were principally denominated in the respective functional currencies used by the respective group entities, except for certain financial assets and financial liabilities of the Group are denominated in currencies other than the functional currency of the respective group entities and therefore, exposed to foreign currency risk.
-The carrying amounts of those financial assets and liabilities at 31 December 2020 and 2019 are analysed as follows:
+At 31 December 2021 and 2020, the Group had a minimal exposure to foreign currency risk as most of its business transactions, assets and liabilities were principally denominated in the respective functional currencies used by the respective group entities, except for certain financial assets and financial liabilities of the Group are denominated in currencies other than the functional currency of the respective group entities and therefore, exposed to foreign currency risk.
+The carrying amounts of those financial assets and liabilities at 31 December 2021 and 2020 are analysed as follows:

 The Group is exposed to currency risk primarily through bank loans, cash and cash equivalents, sales and purchases that are denominated in a foreign currency, i.e. a currency other than the functional currency of the operations to which the transactions relate.
 The currencies giving rise to this risk are primarily US\$, HK\$ and EUR.
-Presently, the Group has no hedging policy with respect to the foreign exchange exposure.